When can I afford to retire?

 Ask your pension scheme provider for more details.

 Workplace or personal pension where you build up your own pension pot

-If you want to provide yourself with a secure income in retirement you can use some or all of your pot to buy an annuity (a type of insurance policy) which pays you a level or increasing income for life.
+If you want to provide yourself with a secure income in retirement you can use some or all of your pot to buy a lifetime annuity which provides a guaranteed income for life.

 You might have other sources of income in retirement.